REPORT - Thought Process of a Champion

 and resistance in muscle tissue.

-to allow it enough time to adapt to the change in temperature and
+necessary to allow it enough time to adapt to the change in

-fact, you should work up some kind of a sweat during your
+In fact, you should work up some kind of a sweat during your

 warm up and before your stretch.
 This will really aid in preventing

 injuries since most injuries occur when muscles are cold and

 not pliable.
-Then you are ready to work your body and push it hard.
+Then you are ready to work your body and push

-all the muscles of your body.
-Your muscles will contract if you
+stretching all the muscles of your body.
+Your muscles will

-your work out that much more effective and enjoyable.
-These simple
+make your work out that much more effective and enjoyable.

 Im sure many of you have heard the term Interval training